-The following are the financial covenants (which will be calculated according to the quarterly and annual financial reports (consolidated), audited or reviewed by the Company), as set out in the agreement.
+The following are details regarding the financial covenants (which will be calculated) according to the quarterly and annual financial reports of the Company, audited or reviewed (consolidated), as set out in the agreement.

 The breach of each of the undertakings detailed as follows shall be considered as a breach of the financial ratios.